jedisct1/edgedns/README.md

 Please note that the current schema might eventually be revisited to better match the [Prometheus](https://prometheus.io/) expectations.

+This software is still a work in progress.
+More features are planned, with a focus on automatic DDoS mitigation.

 # Features

+### Reliable

+EdgeDNS is written in Rust, which by design prevents common security and reliability issues while remaining extremely fast.

+EdgeDNS can thus be used as a protection layer for mainstream DNS resolvers and authoritative servers.

+### DNSSEC support

+EdgeDNS is fully compatible with DNSSEC.

 ### Low memory usage

-In virtual DNS mode, records are cached independently instead of performing zone transfers, in order to favor caching of hot records.
+In virtual DNS mode, responses are cached independently instead of performing zone transfers, in order to favor caching of hot records.

 With a large number of zones, and an uneven distribution of queries